 Similar to the coffee industry, the export price of dry cacao is typically quoted in FOB terms (“Freight On Board”).
-It includes the costs of all of the services required to get cacao out of a production country.
-This includes farming and harvest, fermenting and drying, transport to the port, and the export process.
+This includes the costs of all of the services required to get cacao out of a production country.
+This includes farming and harvest, fermenting and drying, transport to the port, and the intermediary’s fees.
 The cacao farmer is usually only paid for farming and harvest.
-An intermediary is usually paid for the fermenting and drying, and the exporter is paid for the rest.
+An intermediary is usually paid for the fermenting and drying, and transporting the goods to the nearest port.

 In other words, publishing an FOB export price doesn't say too much about what farmers are actually paid.
 The same applies to the coffee industry.
 The Perfect Daily Grind—one of the leading sources of information about the coffee industry—published an interesting article on this same exact subject, called Coffee Pricing: Why We Need to Know Farmgate and Not Just FOB.

-At To'ak, our situation is different, and it’s always created an interesting problem for us when trying to communicate our cacao prices.
+Our situation at To'ak is different, which has always created an interesting problem for us when trying to communicate our cacao prices.
 For one, To’ak is based in Ecuador—the same country in which our cacao is grown.
 So there is no need to import or export cacao.
 We also purchase our cacao directly from cacao growers, so there is no need for intermediaries.
 And last but not least, we purchase fresh cacao (also known as “wet cacao”) rather than dry cacao, so that we can do the fermentation ourselves.